 4. Be part of a critique group

-Your critique partners will no doubt be able to see what you missed.
+Your critique partners will no doubt be able to point out what you missed.
 This is because you are too close to your own work.
-They will also be helpful in providing suggestions and guidance.
-Just be sure your critique group has experienced, as well as new writers.
+They will also help provide suggestions and guidance.
+Just be sure your critique group includes experienced and new writers.

 Belonging to a ‘writing fiction for children’ critique group will also help you hone your craft.